• Free Shipping on all orders over $49 • $5.99 Flat Rate Shipping on orders under $49.

 Freshwater

-Ammonia, nitrite, nitrate and phosphorous are all excellent plant fertilizers.
+Ammonia, nitrite, nitrate, and phosphorus are all excellent plant fertilizers.
 The more plants, the better.

 Utilizing Scavengers

-It is important to include a clean up crew in your aquarium.
-A clean up crew consists of the scavenging animals that eat uneaten food and fish waste.
-In freshwater aquariums adding loaches, shrimp, snails and cory cat fish will help.
-In saltwater adding snails, crabs, shrimp, brittle starfish, and sand sifting gobies will help.
+It is important to include a cleanup crew in your aquarium.
+A cleanup crew consists of the scavenging animals that eat uneaten food and fish waste.
+In freshwater aquariums, adding loaches, shrimp, snails, and corydora catfish will help.
+In saltwater, adding snails, crabs, shrimp, brittle starfish, and sand-sifting gobies will help.

 The Relationship Between Biological Filtration & Mechanical Filtration

-The more often you replace your mechanical filter media, the less waste you will have in your system that will have to be removed by biological filtration.
+The more often you replace your mechanical filter media, the less waste your system will produce that needs to be removed by biological filtration.
 In reef aquariums, removing waste is best done by protein skimmers.